IChowdhury01/MATCH/spark/README.md

 9. exit: `exit`
 10. Go to https://199.98.27.118:8080/ in browser and click through any warnings

-#Running
+Testing
+-

-1. Since you haven't logged in, it redirects you to the sign in page.
+1. Since you haven't logged in, it should redirect you to the sign in page.

-2. You can make a new account or you can just sign in as one of the test users. e.g. "test1", pass: "jamessmith"
+2. Click login and try using bad or blank credentials.
+It should dsplay a warning to user.

-3. This will take you back to the root directory, but now that you have a valid cookie the server will recognize you're signed in and redirect to your list of freinds.
+3. Try logging in as a test user. e.g. "test1", pass: "jamessmith" This will take you back to the root directory, but now that you have a valid cookie the server will recognize you're signed in and redirect to your list of freinds.
+(James Smith has two)

+4. Try clicking on the friends profiles, and on James's own profile

-4. When you log out, the cookie will be removed from the server's list and it will no longer recognize you.
+5. Log out, the cookie will be removed from the server's list and it will no longer recognize you, so it should redirect you to the sign in page again.

-5. Front end is implemented throughout (including a few pages that interpret jsons from the server), but it's all text-based and unpolished.
+6. Click register and try a)leaving fields blank b)using an already existing username (e.g. test1), c)entering a non-number in max distance, d)not clicking Get Location e)clicking Get Location

+7. Make a new account and log in with it.

+What's left to implement
+-
-6. The main things that still need to be implemented are: image uploads, a prettier Front End, and unittests
+ The main things that still need to be implemented are: image uploads, a prettier Front End, and unittests